Acid:Alkaline Balance – pH

 (1) Supplements – Immediate action should include a supplement designed specifically to treat acidosis in order to reduce acidity as quickly and effectively as possible.
 Most alkaline supplements on the market usually contain the bicarbonate salts of alkaline minerals such as potassium, calcium and magnesium.
 The bicarbonate being quite reactive is supposed to neutralise any acids while the alkaline minerals also help.
 The problem with these is that the bicarbonate part will react with any acid (HCl) in the gut to neutralise it which as a result will form the chloride salts of these minerals, carbon dioxide and water.
 The bicarbonate being no longer present obviously will not be able to neutralise any acids systemically as it has been “used up” before it was even absorbed.
 The chloride salts of these minerals produced in the gut by reacting with the acids are poorly absorbed, except for possibly potassium chloride, so their ability to reduce systemic acidity has been greatly impaired.
 Not to mention that this reaction has reduced the acidity of your gut which is essential for the digestion process and thus potentially can inhibit digestion.

-Our laboratory has produced an alkaline powder mixture containing the citrate forms of the alkaline minerals – potassium, calcium and magnesium.
+We supply an alkaline food powder mixture containing the citrate forms of the alkaline minerals – potassium, calcium and magnesium.
 These do not react in the gut and are one of the most highly absorbable forms of all these minerals which ensures that they are actually absorbed into your systemic circulation.
 Once absorbed there are enzymes which convert the citrate into bicarbonate thus producing the active neutralising agent in circulation allowing it to reduce systemic acidity without affecting the acidity of your gut.
 The high absorption rate also ensures that the alkaline minerals themselves are absorbed and thus also able to assist reducing systemic acidity, not to mention their other vital roles in the body.
-It may also be used as a general mineral supplement.
-This alkaline powder is available online through the members section of this website.

 Foods to Consume Freely in the 80% alkaline component: